jakegoldm/cs3-Snooker/README.md

-This project was completed for Caltech's CS3 course over a three week period.
-The project was to be completed in groups of 4.
+This project was completed for Caltech's CS 3: Introduction to Software Design course.
+This project includes a series of demos completed in groups of 4.
+This also includes a game, Snooker, that was completed over a three-week period.
+The demos can be viewed by including them in the Makefile.
+The demos/game can be run by using `Make No_ASAN=true All`